 - Similarly, certain kinds of products are considered to be Post-Scarcity goods.
 An excellent example is computer software, which, once written, can be infinitely duplicated at virtually zero cost (unless copyright gets in the way).

-- Even though the term was first coined in 1992, the term 'post-truth' has only recently (following the election of Donald Trump) catapulted into mainstream usage.
+- Even though the term was first coined in 1992, the term 'post-truth' has only recently (following the Brexit referendum and the election of Donald Trump) catapulted into mainstream usage.
 Referring to constant repeating of Blatant Lies, even after said lies have been debunked, by appealing to emotion.
 The terms "Fake News" and "Alternative Facts" stem from this idea.